ts-safeql/safeql/docs/guide/configuration.md

 }
 ```

-And now SafeQl will be able to lint your queries like so:
+And now SafeQL will be able to lint your queries like so:

 <div class="error">